 It’s possible to visit the caves, but it’s not allowed to settle for the night.

-There’s a protective fence surrounding the cave (to avoid entering but not actually to protect you from falling as you visit) and a small entrance fee (€4 in 2022).
+A protective fence surrounds the cave (to avoid entering but not actually to protect you from falling as you visit) and a small entrance fee (€4 in 2022).

 I suggest you pack a pair of tennis shoes to visit.